profile

 Jess Sato

-I work with senior leaders and founders at professional inflection points, when the next decision feels weighty and hard to see clearly from the inside.
-In my weekly newsletter, I write for leaders navigating decisions that don’t have obvious answers.
-No hype.
-No hustle.
-Just clear thinking, honest reflection, and work that’s meant to last.
+I work with female founders at professional inflection points, when the next decision feels weighty and hard to see clearly from the inside.
+In my weekly newsletter, I write for women navigating decisions that don’t have obvious answers.
+You can expect straightforward insights that challenge you to think about whether your business is actually built to last.

 READ POST